Luxembourg Food Guide

 Bouchée à la Reine

-Vol-au-vent puff pastry shells filled with creamy chicken, mushroom, or seafood sauce.
-French influence, Luxembourg adaptation.
-Popular upscale restaurants, special occasions.
-Elegant, rich, indulgent.
+Vol-au-vent puff pastry shells filled with a creamy chicken, mushroom, or seafood sauce.
+A French dish the country made its own, it turns up at upscale restaurants and on special occasions.
+Rich and a touch indulgent.

 Allergens: